pensando/dsc-tools/README.md

-# pen-apps
+# dsc-tools
-Repository of simple applications developed to operationaly monitor Pensando DSCs in different managed modes - Host, Network Managed modes.
+Repository of simple tools developed leveraging the DSC APIs and commands to operationaly monitor Pensando DSCs in different managed modes - Host, Network Managed modes.

 # Install Procedure
 1. Do a Git Clone of the repository